 Final Thoughts and Yours, Too

 That last sentence really resonated with me, as I continue taking the leap with writing, photography, and everything else I’m seeking out.
 Loving what you do can be a challenge, no matter what you’re doing.
-I really appreciate Tom Cunningham taking the time to talk with me and look forward to seeing them in action!
-The world tour of Lord of the Dance: Dangerous Games starts September 27, 2018, in Bangor, Maine and Tom and the cast will be performing at DPAC in Durham, North Carolina on October 11, 2018.
+I really appreciate Tom Cunningham taking the time to talk with me and enjoyed seeing them in action!
+The world tour of Lord of the Dance: Dangerous Games started September 27, 2018, in Bangor, Maine and Tom and the cast performed at DPAC in Durham, North Carolina on October 11, 2018.